 This lemon fish recipe was inspired by one of my favourite chefs: Jamie Oliver.
 I love his recipes, and I love what he does in the crusade to make sure our kids are getting healthy food.
 Using whole and fresh ingredients without a lot of fuss or pretention is right in line with our goals.
 Even his foundation’s mission sounds pretty akin to our own philosophy about food and bringing awareness back into the kitchen, and keeping food traditions alive.

-I’m constantly sending people to his extensive recipe catalog and gorgeous books because even if some of the recipes aren’t 100% clean, I find they can easily be adjusted to fit into the Clean Program, Gut Program or Refresh guidelines, so you have a wider variety of recipes to choose from while going through any one of our 7-Day or 21-Day Clean Programs.
+I’m constantly sending people to his extensive recipe catalog and gorgeous books because even if some of the recipes aren’t 100% clean, I find they can easily be adjusted to fit into the Clean Program, so you have a wider variety of recipes to choose from while going through our 21-Day Clean Program.
 This lemon fish recipe is based on his Fish in a Bag, with some tweaks to make it cleanse-friendly.
 The parchment cooks the fish absolutely perfectly, making it tender and flavorful, but we won’t tell if you take all the credit for it!

 Lemon Fish Ingredients: